Medical abortion: Pharmacology

-Mifepristone blocks the hormone progesterone, causing the lining of the uterus to thin and preventing the embryo from staying implanted and growing.
-Methotrexate, which is sometimes used instead of mifepristone, stops the cytotrophoblastic tissue from growing and becoming a functional placenta.
+Mifepristone blocks the hormone progesterone, causing the lining of the uterus to thin, preventing an embryo from latching on to the uterine wall to grow.
+Methotrexate, which is sometimes used instead of mifepristone, stops the cytotrophoblastic tissue from growing and becoming a functional placenta, the organ that supplies nutrients to a developing fetus.
 Misoprostol, a synthetic prostaglandin, causes the uterus to contract and expel the embryo through the vagina.
+Letrozole is an aromatase inhibitor that prevents estrogen synthesis and encourages ovulation.
+Recent studies suggest the use of letrozole before misoprostol or mifepristone for initiation of medical abortion can enhance treatment efficacy and reduce the need for surgical interventions.